-Examples for such services are social networks.
+Examples of such services are social networks.
 They all provide advertisers with tracking pixels.
 These pixels track the web pages you visit online, match that activity with the data you have shared with them through your social media profile, and serve your profile as a potential buyer to the business.

-Check out which analytics tool they share data with in the section where they disclose the third-party tools they use.
+Check out which analytics tool they share data within the section where they disclose the third-party tools they use.

 Preferences.
 Businesses may collect your personal information to adjust the website to your preferences and improve your user experience.
 This may include accessibility adjustments, language, and others.

 These are usually useful cookies that make the user’s life easier, but they collect personal data anyway, so consent is required before using them.

 These are the most common processing purposes but not the only ones.
 Different business activities lead to additional processing purposes, so it is impossible to include them here.
 However, most of them belong to these categories.

 Shopify, for example, uses more descriptive language to describe its purposes.

 Instead of analytics, they say “providing reporting and analytics” and “testing out features and additional services.”

 Instead of executing a contract, they say “answering questions or providing other types of support” (which is part of the execution of an agreement).